How do I shut down a leaking water heater?

 A hot water leak doesn’t waste time making things worse.
 In as little as 24 hours, a small drip can turn into a significant flood that damages floors, walls, and anything else in its path.
 Left unchecked, you might find yourself dealing not only with lost hot water, but with warped hardwood, soaked carpets, or even structural damage—especially if the tank empties completely overnight.

-Prompt action is key—the sooner you shut things down, the better your chance of minimizing hassle (and repair bills).
+Prompt action is key—the sooner you shut things down, the better your chance of minimising hassle (and repair bills).

 Should You Tackle the Repair Yourself or Call a Professional?